Patrikios Pavlou & Associates LLC > Limassol, Cyprus > Firm Profile

 Alpha Bank (Cyprus) Ltd

-- Advising international investors on their second project in Cyprus relating to the construction and development of properties and advising them in relation to applicable regulations and legislation relating to the operation of short-term lettings.
+- Advising international investors on their second project in Cyprus relating to the construction and development of properties and advising in relation to applicable regulations and legislation relating to the operation of short-term lettings.

 Patrikios Pavlou & Associates LLC > Firm Profile

 Patrikios Pavlou & Associates LLC is a leading, highly recommended and multi-awarded law firm based in Cyprus.
-With nearly 60 years of experience in the local and international legal market, the firm is renowned for its involvement in some of the largest cross-border transactions and complex litigation and arbitration matters and for its exceptional client service in Cyprus and abroad.
+With more than 60 years of experience in the local and international legal market, the firm is renowned for its involvement in some of the largest cross-border transactions and complex litigation and arbitration matters and for its exceptional client service in Cyprus and abroad.

 Located in Limassol, one of the most attractive international business centres and rapidly developing cities in Europe, the firm is committed to providing its clients with top professional legal services, covering the full range of their business activities.
 A team of over 30 qualified professional associates and legal consultants advise multinational corporations, banks, financial institutions and HNWIs on their high-profile and complex matters in multiple practice areas: